 Now Artificial intelligence (AI) has changed the way people handle information, enabling decision-makers to scale, implement, and update machine learning (ML) and deep learning models.
 AI platform tools allow knowledge workers to conduct research, formulate predictions, and execute tasks with growing speed and precision.
-AI is the pivotal catalyst behind this new era.
+Large language models (LLMs) are the pivotal catalyst behind this new era.

 McKinsey Global Institute estimates that in the manufacturing sector alone, emerging technologies that use AI will by 2025 add as much as USD 3.7 trillion in value.
 Generative AI makes collaboration available for always-on coding; opens new brainstorming directions and enables credible self-education on any subject.

-Its human-like ability to interact with customers and colleagues whenever and wherever queried is changing every aspect of a business.
+It can generate human-like responses to interact with customers and colleagues whenever and wherever queried is changing every aspect of a business.

 Specifying the Ideal Domain to Use Generative AI